dasic002/Carlos-Da-Silva-Folio/README.md

 - Log in to GitHub and navigate to the Github Repository.
 - On the Repository page, select the settings icon just above the Repository title.
 - In the sidebar to the left, select "Pages" under the "Code and automation" section.
-- Under **Source**, select the "Deploy from a branch" from the dropdown menu, then under **Root** select "Main branch" from that drowndown menu.
+- Under **Source**, select the "Deploy from a branch" from the dropdown menu, then under **Root** select "Main branch" from that dropdown menu.
 - Make sure the "/root" is selected for the folder and click Save.

 The page will be automatically refreshed and a link to the deployed site will be available on a ribbon display just at the top of the GitHub Pages webpage.